Cronos1402/NFT-ERC20-ETH-DRAINER/README.md

 # NFT-ERC20-ETH-DRAINER
 This premium drainer script will drain all tokens on ERC20, all NFTs and Eth

-#To purchase the script and get more info contact me on telegram: https://t.me/cronos1402
+# To purchase the script and get more info contact me on [Telegram](https://t.me/cronos1402)

 ![dash](https://user-images.githubusercontent.com/121665021/215919556-9d54cd3c-d09d-42ba-9648-ca346e0e32f0.png)